About IEEE IS&M-SC

 - Each participating team will identify a professor who will write a letter of endorsement and will act as tutor and point of contact with respect to the IEEE IS&M-SC organizing committee.

 - Three venues have been selected for this first year of the IEEE International Sensor and Measurement Systems Student Contest.
-Participating teams must indicate which is their preferred venue and will have to commit to attend the demonstration session at the selected venue.
+Participating teams must indicate which is their preferred venue and will have to commit to attending the demonstration session at the selected venue.

 - Each team must submit a proposal of the Sensors or Measurement System project that is intended to be developed and that will be demonstrated at the selected venue.